-Respecting the continuing cultures, languages and heritage of Aboriginal and Torres Strait Islander peoples; The Parliament shall, subject to this Constitution, have power to make laws for the peace, order and good government of the Commonwealth with respect to Aboriginal and Torres Strait Islander peoples.
+Acknowledging the need to secure the advancement of Aboriginal and Torres Strait Islander peoples;

+The Parliament shall, subject to this Constitution, have power to make laws for the peace, order and good government of the Commonwealth with respect to Aboriginal and Torres Strait Islander peoples.

-We also proposed that as a modem democracy our Constitution should provide a guarantee against racial discrimination.
+We also proposed that as a modern democracy our Constitution should provide a guarantee against racial discrimination.
 To that end, we proposed that a new Section 116A on non-discrimination should also be adopted.
 Such a provision would prohibit the Commonwealth, State and Territories Governments from passing laws that discriminate against people on the basis of their race, ethnicity or nationality.
 Such a guarantee is a feature of other constitutions, including both Canada and South Africa.